 Off Key Largo, the snorkeling at John Pennekamp State Park is known for its dramatic underwater scenery and diverse marine life.
-The John Pennekamp Coral Reef State Park is an underwater park starting on the eastern coast of Key Largo and far offshore for 5 miles to the main reef.
+It is an underwater park starting on the eastern coast of Key Largo and far offshore for 5 miles to the main reef.
 There are a couple novice snorkeling dives accessed from the park beaches, but the real action is the numerous boat accessed snorkeling dives about 20 minutes offshore.
-When snorkeling in John Pennekamp State Park, you will see corals along with up to 400 types of tropical fish.
+When snorkeling in John Pennekamp Coral Reef State Park, you will see corals along with up to 400 types of tropical fish.

 From the park roads right off Cannon Beach, snorkelers can explore artifacts from a 1715 spanish ship wreck complete with cannons and an anchor found amongst sandy seagrass beds.
 There is also snorkeling in Largo Sound accessed from the northeast end of the Far Beach parking area.
 These shallow shore-accessed snorkeling spots have plenty of sea grass and the water clarity is typically murky.
 They are best enjoyed after several rainless days and on a morning with no wind or surf.
 Keep in mind that these shore dive spots are frequented by the American Crocodile, so excerise care and do not approach them if encountered.

 If you are more interested in the numerous offshore dives, there is an onsite park concessionare that offers multiple snorkel boat trips per day.
 The boat trips are either 2.5 hours long or 4.5 hours long.
 The onsite park concessionare has their boats docked within the State Park marina.

 After a day snorkeling John Pennekamp, check out the nearby Key Largo Conch House for some cold drinks, or head a little further down Key Largo about 3 miles to the waterfront Fish House.